algorandfoundation/beaker/blog/blog.md

 ## Interacting with the Application

-To create the application on-chain you need to compile the teal programs then create a transaction with the programs,  schema ("How many global uints do I need again?"), and extra pages.
+To deploy an application on-chain, you submit an app create transaction.
+In this transaction, you specify the compiled TEAL programs, the application schema ("How many global uints do I need again?"), and extra program pages.

 Calling the application involves crafting transactions with the appropriate routing and data arguments if not using the ABI.